 The significant difference between Accrual Accounting and Cash Accounting is where we started our discussion – Timing.
 The timing of recording or recognizing a transaction, whether Revenue or expenses.
-On the one hand, the cash-based mechanism believes in instantaneous acknowledgment of the expenses and revenues; the accrual-based method, on the other hand, emphasizes on anticipated transactions.
+On the one hand, the cash-based mechanism believes in instantaneous acknowledgment of the expenses and revenues; the accrual-based method, on the other hand, emphasizes anticipated transactions.
 Another vital difference is in the way cash is tracked.
-On its part, cash-based accounting provides an exceptional view of cash flows recording inflows and outflows as and when they occur but lose out on matching revenues and expenses in the journal entry.
+On its part, cash-based accounting provides an exceptional view of cash flows recording inflows and outflows as and when they occur but loses out on matching revenues and expenses in the journal entry.
 On the other hand, accrual accounting is bad at tracking cash flows but great in matching revenue and expenses.

 Cash accounting is simple and intuitive to understand.
 Income and expenditure are realized based on their occurrence.
 Therefore, it did not really matter when the invoice was issued.
-Hence when a firm relies on cash-based accounting, it does not need to prepare any adjustment entries like accruals, deferrals or prior period items.
+Hence when a firm relies on cash-based accounting, it does not need to prepare any adjustment entries like accruals, deferrals, or prior period items.

 The cash accounting method relies more on the timing of the payments rather than when they were actually incurred.
 As a result, there might be a possibility that a firm would not record revenue in the year the corresponding work was done as the revenue was received a year later.
 As a result, it is not an acceptable form of accounting, and hence it is not recognized by GAAP (Generally Accepted Accounting Principles).
 On the other hand, Accrual accounting is widely accepted because of the fact that it recognizes the revenues when they are earned rather than when they are received.